BhoomikaTalwar/RockPaperScissors-Game/README.md

 5. Command Line Interface: The game runs in the terminal or command line, making it lightweight and easy to use.

 Game Rules:
-Rock beats Scissors
+-Rock beats Scissors
-Scissors beats Paper
+-Scissors beats Paper
-Paper beats Rock
+-Paper beats Rock
 The game announces the winner of each round based on the player’s and computer’s choices.

 Technologies Used: